Skip to content

 hermes-relay devices

 Server-side paired-device management (the relay's GET/DELETE/PATCH /sessions HTTP API).
-Shows all paired devices across all your clients — Android phones, desktop CLIs, Ink TUIs — and lets you revoke or extend them.
+Shows all paired devices across all your clients — Android phones, CLI clients, Ink TUIs — and lets you revoke or extend them.

 bash